 The third time I visited the prison, journalist John Carlin accompanied me.
 During those days, we were lucky to coincide with Abdul Sesay´s ongoing trial.
 Abdul was a sixteen-year-old boy that I had met months before in protective custody, the most difficult section to be in.
 He had not eaten nor drunken any water that day; he felt too weak to fight for his share of rice.

-During the trial, we were able to release Abdul by paying a bail of 60 euros and presenting two people as guarantors.
-This saved Abdul from returning to Pademba Road prison to complete his 3-year sentence but he returned in the streets and two years later i met again in the prison , this time he was in juvenile prison.
-Then i took out from prison and he was to a rehabilitatin center being the first boy to start the project Free Minor Africa.
-Now in 2017 he is studying.
+During the trial, we were able to release Abdul by paying a bail of 60 euros and presenting two people as guarantors, and sent him back to his family in his village.
+This saved Abdul from returning to Pademba Road prison to complete his 3-year sentence.

-This work was mostly shot in Pademba Road Prison in 2010 where 32 children, between the years of 14 and 17, share prison life with 1,300 adults.
+This work was mostly shot in Pademba Road Prison where 32 children, between the years of 14 and 17, share prison life with 1,300 adults.